 - reduces lipid peroxidation (antioxidant effect)

-- Periodontosis / periodontitis: significant improvement, especially when combined with vitamin C and bioflavonoids (90 mg Q10 + 3000 mg vitamin C)
+- Periodontitis: significant improvement in findings, especially when combined with vitamin C and bioflavonoids (90 mg Q10 + 3000 mg vitamin C)

 - Statin therapy for lipid metabolism disorders

-- Muscle weakness: in muscular dystrophy due to lack of oxygen
+- Muscle weakness: in muscular dystrophy due to oxygen deficiency

 - Neurological diseases